 Ruffo Castle – Medieval Watchtower Above Marina Grande

-Ruffo Castle, also known as Castello Ruffo, is one of the most recognisable symbols of Scilla, rising majestically above Marina Grande beach.
-This medieval fortress, whose roots reach back to the tyrants of Reggio Calabria in the 5th century BC, offers imposing views of the golden sands of the coastline.
-The structure serves as a physical barrier separating the touristic Marina Grande from the fishing village of Chianalea, serving defensive and residential functions for centuries.
+Ruffo Castle, also known as Castello Ruffo, is one of the most recognisable symbols of Scilla, rising above Marina Grande beach.
+This is a fortress of medieval form, built on a site with much older, ancient defensive origins.
+The structure serves as a clear boundary between Marina Grande and the fishing quarter of Chianalea, having served defensive, residential, and military functions for centuries.

 History of Ruffo Castle